Promises of Continuity: G2-Dyads

 Committing is constituted by confidently participating-g1 and unequivocally risking-g2.

-Base is found in confidently belonging to a group or social situation which is affected by the promise and anchors your identity.
+Base is found in confidently belonging to a group or social situation which anchors your identity and is affected by the promise.

-Drive comes from unequivocally wanting the benefit that is expected by being bound in the face of known dangers.
+Force comes from unequivocally wanting the benefit that is expected by becoming bound to a course in the face of known and unknown potential dangers.

 ClosedMore

-Focus of Binding: A destiny because your personal identity gets irreversibly shaped by each and every commitment.
+Focus of Binding: A destiny because personal identity gets irreversibly shaped by each and every commitment.

 Inner Requirement: Because a commitment is identity-defining, you must take ownership of it wherever it may lead and whatever the ultimate outcome.